subpop/insightsd/README.md

 Methods used to request core update and scheduling.

-* `Create` - register a core update to be updated on the provided frequency.
 * `Show` - details about a core update.
 * `Edit` - edit a core update.
-* `Delete` - deregister a core update.
 * `List` - get a list of all registered core updates.
 * `Update` - trigger an ad-hoc check for updates for a given core update.